Inside: If you want to know the secret of how to be a good father, here are the simple things great dads do that will mean a lot to your child.

-I never knew my dad, so the experience of watching my husband become a father has been cathartic for me.
-Healing.
+I never knew my dad, so the experience of watching my husband become a father has been powerful for me.

-Every time he crouches down and invites one of our girls to run and jump into his strong arms, I know exactly how much that means.
+Every time he crouches down and invites one of our kids to run and jump into his strong arms, I know exactly how much that means.

-When he cranks up Sugar on the stereo, grabs our 7-year-old by the hand, and twirls her around the living room.
+When he cranks up Never Grow Up on the stereo, grabs our oldest by the hand, and twirls her around the living room.

 The times he sits on the floor with our toddler, building with LEGOs or piecing together a puzzle or taking a pretend sip of blueberry tea from a pink plastic teacup.